orstavik/JoiEvents/docs/1d5_form_events/8_WhatIs_change_event.md

 # WhatIs: `change`?

+> todo use focusin instead of focusout in the demo.
+> todo select change events are dispatched before the mouseup (and click), while checkbox and radiobutton change events are dispatched after the (mouseup and) click.

 The change event is fired for `<input>`, `<select>`, and `<textarea>` elements (hereafter: input elements) when an alteration to the element's value is "committed" by the user.

 What "committing" means for the browser is a bit nuanced: